FEAT-ML/scengen/README.md

       - ValueOfLostLoad: 8888.0
         DemandSeries: pickfile(timeseries/demand)  # use random file from directory
       - ValueOfLostLoad: 7777.0
-        DemandSeries: range(1000; 1300)  # use a random draw between range (here: 1000 as minimum and 1300 as maximum)
+        DemandSeries: range_int(1000; 1300)  # use a random draw of integers in range (here: 1000 as minimum and 1300 as maximum)
+      - ValueOfLostLoad: 7777.0
+        DemandSeries: range_float(3.14; 42.42)  # use a random draw of floats in range (here: 3.14 as minimum and 42.42 as maximum)

 Contracts:
   - SenderId: //exchange  # external agent